Alberto Fujimori: Arrest and trial

 On 7 April 2009, a three-judge panel convicted Fujimori on charges of human rights abuses, declaring that the "charges against him have been proven beyond all reasonable doubt".
 The panel found him guilty of ordering the Grupo Colina death squad to commit the November 1991 Barrios Altos massacre and the July 1992 La Cantuta massacre, which resulted in the deaths of 25 people, as well as for taking part in the kidnappings of opposition journalist Gustavo Gorriti and businessman Samuel Dyer Ampudia.
 As of 2009 Fujimori's conviction is the only instance of a democratically elected head of state being tried and convicted of human rights abuses in his own country.
 Later on 7 April, the court sentenced Fujimori to 25 years in prison.
 Likewise, the Court found him guilty of aggravated kidnapping, under the aggravating circumstance of cruel treatment, with respect to journalist Gustavo Gorriti and businessman Samuel Dyer Ampudia.
 The Special Criminal Chamber determined that the sentence was to expire on 10 February 2032.
 On 2 January 2010, the sentence to 25 years in prison for human rights violations was confirmed.

-He faced a third trial in July 2009 over allegations that he illegally gave US$15 million in state funds to Vladimiro Montesinos, former head of the National Intelligence Service, during the two months prior to his fall from power.
+He faced a third trial in July 2009 over allegations that he illegally gave US$15 million in state funds to Montesinos during the two months prior to his fall from power.
 Fujimori admitted paying the money to Montesinos but claimed that he had later paid back the money to the state.
 On 20 July, the court found him guilty of embezzlement and sentenced him to a further 7 1/2 years in prison.

 A fourth trial took place in September 2009 in Lima.
 Fujimori was accused of using Montesinos to bribe and tap the phones of journalists, businessmen and opposition politicians—evidence of which led to the collapse of his government in 2000.
 Fujimori admitted the charges but claimed that the charges were made to damage his daughter's presidential election campaign.
 The prosecution asked the court to sentence Fujimori to eight years imprisonment with a fine of US$1.6 million plus US$1 million in compensation to ten people whose phones were bugged.
 Fujimori pleaded guilty and was sentenced to six years' imprisonment on 30 September 2009.